ndronos/c-nomorph/HowStufWorks.md

 (many compilers will warn you if you fail to return a specif value).
 In C, a function can return values of any type: int, float, char, struct, etc.
 Functions can use a void return type if you intend to return nothing.
+You must include () in the call.
+If you don't, the function is not called. even though it will compile correctly on many systems.

 (HowStuffWorks, 2017) pp. 5 & 12